Inter Toronto FC: Club culture

-Much more so than other CPL teams, York is a club which relies heavily on data and analytics to make decisions.
+Much more so than other CPL teams, Inter Toronto FC is a club which relies heavily on data and analytics to make decisions.

 Supporters

 A supporters' group called Generation IX was present at the club's launch event; the group later ended its support following the club's 2020 rebrand.
 Prior to the team's second season in 2020, two new supporters' groups formed: a student supporters' group based out of York University called The Green Lions and a female-led supporters' group called Dames of York.

 Three new supporters' groups, Centre of the Universe, The Northern Corridor, and Eastenders 416, were formed in 2021.

 Rivalries

-York United has a geographic rivalry with Forge FC in nearby Hamilton.
-As both towns use the 905 area code, it was used to name the derby between the league's closest teams.
+Inter Toronto FC has a geographic rivalry with Forge FC in nearby Hamilton.
+The derby is named after the 905 area code which is used by Hamilton and York Region – the original home of Inter Toronto.
 On January 29, 2019, the Canadian Premier League announced that the inaugural match of the league was going to be a 905 Derby on April 27, 2019, in Hamilton.
 The match ended in a 1–1 draw.